ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 **Lead capture assumptions in year 2**
 - List price of the Minilift Nano DIY - US $ 11,500;
--% discount for the dealer - 20%
+- Dealer discount - 20%
 - Leads (type "SAL") generated in the year 2 - 800
 - Conversion rate (SALES / SAL) - 5.0%
 - Products sold in the year 2 - 40